 Best landlord insurance companies

-Allstate: Best for customizable coverage
+Allstate: Best for personalized coverage

 Allstate has excellent financial strength, with an A+ rating from AM Best, and is worth considering for landlords looking for personalized coverage.
 In addition to standard coverage, Allstate customers can purchase vandalism coverage, burglary protection coverage, premises medical protection coverage, building code insurance and fair income protection coverage.
 However, an online quote option is unavailable for landlord owners interested in a quote, but the company’s extensive online tools detailing coverage options and claims risk in the area may offer helpful insight into what coverage landlords should carry.

 American Family: Best for enhanced liability coverage